insanitywholesale/inherently.xyz/content/blog/network-design-document.md

 ## Intro
 I recently started remaking my network at home and decided to publish some of the design documentation here

+## Network Layout
+VDSL Internet comes in through an RJ11 port to a Vodafone H300s modem-router.
+LAN port 2 of the H300s is plugged into port 2 (untagged VLAN 10) of the Netgear GS724Tv4 switch.
+Switch port 23 (untagged VLAN 1, tagged in all other VLANs) is plugged into the gigabit ethernet port of the pfsense router.
+All devices are plugged directly into the switch since they fit.
+Inter-VLAN routing happens through pfsense and the switch operates as a managed L2 switch even though it has L3 capabilities.

 ## VLANs
 Probably overkill but certainly enough:
 | VLAN | Description       | Subnet          | Gateway        |